ordinals/ord/docs/src/inscriptions/recursion.md

 - `/r/blockinfo/0`:

-Note: `feerate_percentiles` are feerates at the 10th, 25th, 50th, 75th, and 90th percentile weight unit (in satoshis per virtual byte).
+Note: `feerate_percentiles` are feerates at the 10th, 25th, 50th, 75th, and 90th percentile in sat/vB).

 ```json
 {